 If you specialise in family law or personal injury, for example, a short video ad can have a huge impact on potential clients.
 It also personalises your practice if you feature in it, allowing viewers to put a face to the name.

 Website and SEO

 Although paid search is important, you shouldn’t focus all your efforts on it.
 Don’t forget about organic search, which has one huge advantage: it’s free.
 Now is the time to optimise your website to ensure your practice ranks high in the search results when people go searching for a solicitor online.

 You needn’t grapple with Google’s complex algorithm to rank in Google’s top results.
 If you follow these simple rules, you will achieve better SEO results:

-7. Optimise your website for mobiles too.
+- Optimise your website for mobiles too.
 If it doesn’t load properly on mobiles, you will lose potential clients.
 Use one of the free tools available to analyse your website’s mobile friendliness.
 These will make recommendations as to how you can improve performance on mobiles.
-(Testmysite.com or thinkwithgoogle.com are user friendly and send reports).
+(Try thinkwithgoogle.com).

 - Finally, set up Google Analytics to analyse your website’s performance and traffic.
 Insights on website visitor behaviour are invaluable in the competitive legal arena.